 Video above shows how to set up the Flow Units and Full Scale for those units.
 Note that this scaling is for driving the 4-20 mA and the frequency output so that the Full Scale value at 20 mA and at full scale Frequency is the number that is set.
 In this case the 4-20 and the frequency will output 20 mA and 5,000 Hz when the display shows 200 GPM.
 If the display goes OVER 200 GPM the 4-20 and the Frequency will increase until it "bumps it's head" on the maximum value.
 If the value on the display is GREATER than the value in Full Scale then one would adjust this value to accommodate the anticipated maximum value.

+IMPORTANT NOTE: This meter is not a "Loop Powered" device, unlike almost all temperature and pressure transducers that are loop powered.
+This meter takes 500 mA to run so you can see that they can not be Loop Powered.
+It is CRITICAL that 24 VDC is NOT connected to the 4-20 mA signal lines of COM and I+ where COM is connected to the "low" side,-, of the 4-20 mA and the I+ is connected to the "high" side,+.
+Your PLC has a mode in it to read these meters that does NOT involve sending power to the meter.
+These meters are SOURCING the 24 VDC.
+Connecting 24 VDC to the Current Output lines may void warranty.
 The video below shows how to VALIDATE the 4-20 mA signal into your PLC or reading device.
 Note: If this DOES NOT WORK a likely cause is the power supply does not have enough "power" to provide to the meter.
 The meter requires a MAX of 500 mA so have a power supply that has the capability to DELIVER 500 mA, even on "start up" where the inrush current given to the electromagnetic coils can rush over 500mA for a few milliseconds.

 How to Reset the Totalizer in the MAG Meter.
-The Password to set the password for the totalizer reset is 19818.
+The Password to set the password for the totalizer reset is 10000.
 We show Clr Sum Key as the 24'th element in the menu structure.
 The video shows how to set the Totalizer Reset password to 10000.